Tantacom/tanta-docker/README.md

 > It only adds the capability of import a database one the install process is done, but we still
 > need to think how to improve this cause it take years to complete.

-> If you have arrived here looking for a drupal container, please go to [Docker-Drupal](https://github.com/Boran/docker-drupal)
+> If you have arrived here looking for a drupal container, please go to [Docker-Drupal](https://github.com/Boran/docker-drupal), as we're just starting with Docker and want to have this merely for testing.

 > Following is just a copy of Docker-Drupal Readme.md with some example on how to work with a custom .sql script mainly
 > for our devs.